 There was relatively strong stability in the broad choice of contraceptive method, as indicated by the large predictive contributions of average frequency of hormonal contraceptives and use of hormonal contraceptives in the previous wave.
-The strongest predictor of hormonal contraceptive use was the average frequency of using hormonal contraceptives and above this effect the use of hormonal contraceptives at the previous wave.
-This is evidence for a relatively strong stability in the broad choice of contraceptive methods.
 In addition, women were more likely to switch their contraceptive method if sexual frequency and sexual satisfaction were low.
-This is indicated by the significant main effect and interaction effects of hormonal contraceptive use at the previous wave and sexual frequency or sexual satisfaction, respectively, at the previous wave.